Brett-Kennedy/GermanTankProblem/README.md

 The errors are then averaged over 100,000 trials, taking the median error.

 Additionally, we test a method that calculates the maximum part found plus the average gap between the parts found.
-If 100 parts are found, we have 99 gaps between them, and the average size of these gaps may be assumes to be close to the gap between the maximum found and N. I believe this more faithfully applies the principle of symetry.
-Further discussion of this method can be found at: https://bytepawn.com/the-german-tank-problem-in-world-war-ii.html.
-It turns out, this method worked the best of the methods examined here.
+If 100 parts are found, we have 99 gaps between them, and the average size of these gaps may be assumed to be close to the gap between the maximum found and N.

 ## Results Not Considering the Average Gap

-In this section, we simply consider estimates based on each part number found.
+In this section, we simply consider estimates based on one or multiple part numbers found.
 Examining first where only the maximum is used, the experimental data appears as: (with the true N in red and estimate in green):

 !["max"](https://github.com/Brett-Kennedy/GermanTankProblem/blob/main/images/using_max.jpg)